Close Menu

 How much is the attorney fee?
 The attorney fee is whatever is less between 25% of your back benefit and the fee cap.
 This is best understood through an example.
 If your back benefit is $10,000, then your attorney fee would be $2500.

 Regardless, you pay whatever is less between 25% of your back benefit and the fee cap.
 Additionally, you only owe an attorney fee if we win your case.
-Find out more here about what it will cost.
+Find out more about what it will cost to hire an SSD attorney.

 OUR LEGAL TEAM HELPS YOU WIN SSD BENEFITS FOR DEPRESSION

 It is possible for you to have both Depression and Anxiety at the same time.
 Anxiety is commonly known as Generalized Anxiety Disorder.
-It is not unusual for one person to be found to have two or three types of mental conditions at once.
-However, for the SSA, if you have severe anxiety you can be paid SSD and SSI benefits under listing 12.06.
+It is not unusual for one person to have two or three types of mental conditions at once.
+However, for the SSA, if you have severe anxiety you can win SSDI and SSI benefits under listing 12.06.

 Under SSA’s rules, each mental condition has its own listing.
 To meet a listing, the SSA considers only the elements under that specific listing.
-If you meet the listing, then you should be paid benefits.
-Equalling the listing, however, allows the SSA to consider the combination of all of your severe conditions, including physical conditions.
+If you meet the listing, then you should win benefits.
+Equalling the listing, however, allows the SSA to consider the combination of all of your severe conditions, including any physical conditions.

 Hire us.
-We know how to prove to the SSA that you should be paid benefits for depression.
+We know how to prove to the SSA that you deserve SSD benefits for depression.
 Our legal team prepares you for success.
 During your case, we collect your medical records.
 All you have to do is get treatment from your doctor.
 Medical records from your treating sources prove you deserve benefits.
 Medical records prove the case, whether you have a physical or mental condition that prevents you from working.

 We know you need benefits to replace your income.
 Over the past 30 years, we have won over 20,000 SSDI and SSI cases.
 We want to win your case too.
 Contact us today for your free review of your case.
 Let us help you win SSDI and SSI benefits for depression.